-Position Title Laboratory Facilitator, Computing Science Posting Number 01550SA Location New Westminster Campus Grade or Pay Level S - Pay Level 14 Salary Range $49,468 annually (with wage increments to a max of $55,605 annually).
+Position Title Laboratory Facilitator, Computing Science Posting Number 01673SA Location New Westminster Campus Grade or Pay Level S - Pay Level 14 Salary Range $51,468 per annum (with wage increments to a max of $57,605 per annum), which includes a special allowance of $2,000 per annum.
 Salary and wage increments are in accordance with the Collective Agreement.
-Position Type Support Staff - Regular Posting Type Internal/External Regular/Temporary Regular Employment Type Full-Time Posting Category Staff Start Date 08/22/2022 End Date Day of the Week Mondays to Fridays, Other - Weekend work may be required.
-See work arrangements.
-Shift See work arrangements.
+Position Type Support Staff - Regular Posting Type Internal/External Regular/Temporary Regular Employment Type Full-Time Posting Category Staff Start Date 03/27/2023 End Date Day of the Week Mondays to Fridays Shift See work arrangements.
 Work Arrangements

 What Douglas Offers

 DO what you love.
 Be good at it.
 That's how Douglas College defines a great career.
 It's a philosophy that resonates through our classrooms, our offices and our boardrooms.
 It inspires our students and drives us to make Douglas College one of BC's Top Employers.
 We love what we do.
 And we're looking for passionate, motivated people to join us in making one of Canada's best colleges even better.